The essentials for inclusive guiding

 Fundamental knowledge to guide tourists who have hearing loss

 There are multiple categories of people with hearing loss based on their quality of hearing.
 Raising your voice and talking about the information at a place where the background noise is reduced can sometimes be enough.
 Furthermore, it is particularly important, especially if someone is reading your lips, that you turn towards them or the group while you are speaking.
-Only before or after you introduce something that requires you to turn away from them.
-Nowadays lots of people have hearing aids or hearing implants, so they can hear your voice clearly, so communication is key here as well to get feedback whether the tourists understand everything properly.
-Moreover, we note that the deaf people are also using expressions like "listening to a concert".

 If needed and it is requested before booking, we will try to provide a sign language interpreter to any of our routes to translate the speech of our guides.